nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldTypeBoolean = @"boolean";
 ```

-A boolean value, set using a `UISwitch` control.
+A boolean value, set using a `UISwitch` control by default.

 ```objc
 static NSString *const FXFormFieldTypeOption = @"option";
 ```

-Like `FXFormFieldTypeBoolean`, but this type is used for toggle options and by default is creates a checkmark control instead of a switch.
+Like `FXFormFieldTypeBoolean`, but this type is used for toggle options and by default it creates a checkmark control instead of a switch.

 ```objc
 static NSString *const FXFormFieldTypeDate = @"date";